 What funding is available for PhD students?

-All full-time HEDC PhD students get an annual allocation of $1,000.
+PhD students who are 100% supervised by HEDC academic staff are eligible for $1,500 for the term of their candidature.
+This funding is allotted on a pro rata basis to PhD students whose supervisory arrangement is split between HEDC and other Departments.
 The funding can be used for any research related expenses such as purchasing software licences, books, transcribing and proof-reading.
-We also provide a total of $3,000.00 to support you to attend an international conference once during your candidature, or to support you for domestic conferences.
-Once your thesis has been submitted, Master's and Doctoral students are also eligible to apply (conditions apply) for a publishing bursary grant for 3 months.
+We also provide a total of $3,000 (or a percentage thereof depending on your supervisory arrangement) to support you to attend an international conference once during your candidature, or to support you for domestic conferences.
+Once your thesis has been submitted, you are also eligible to apply (conditions apply) for a publishing bursary grant for 3 months.
 You can find out about the publishing grant here.

 Who are the current students – what topics are they doing?

 What postgraduate activities take place at the HEDC, and what is the departmental culture like?